A5-A5/A/README.md

-# Meet RayBot2030: Pioneers in Autonomous Vehicle Technology
+# Hi there, we are the RayBot2030 team!

-We are **RayBot2030**, a passionate team of high school students, including **AlJawharah AlQahtani** and **Aseel AlJaseer**, committed to advancing the field of autonomous vehicle technology.
+a passionate team of high school students, including **AlJawharah AlQahtani** and **Aseel AlJaseer**, committed to advancing the field of autonomous vehicle technology.
 Our participation in the **WRO Future Engineers** challenge allows us to pursue ambitious goals while fostering innovation and teamwork.

 We are incredibly grateful to our coach, **Elaf Abunayyan**, whose guidance and support inspire us to reach our full potential.
 Her expertise and encouragement empower us to tackle challenges with confidence and creativity.